Discover more from time spent offline

 Anxiety sets in.
 Time is lost.
 You wonder what just happened.
 You have tried all the popular ways to limit phone usage, but nothing truly sticks.
 Solve the problem once and for all: Kill Your Phone Addiction with 4 Settings, 1 Hair Band, and a Post-It Note.

 An exercise for you: On a piece of paper or a digital tool, make three columns.
 On the first column, write a list of the things you love/appreciate about your smartphone use.
 On the second column, write a list of things you don’t like about your smartphone use.
 On the third column, write ideas for changing the things you don’t like about your smartphone use.
 Why?
-It’s important to be consciously aware of our relationship with a tool that requires a lot of our time and attention on a daily basis.
+It’s important to be consciously aware of our relationship with a tool that requires a lot of our time and attention on a day-to-day basis.

 That’s all for this week!